 It has often been remarked that the sound produced by a hurdy gurdy is similar to that of a bagpipe.
 This is due to the presence of several drone strings outside the keybox, which sound the same note continuously.
 One of these drone strings is supported by a chien (French for dog), which is a small moveable bridge.
 By cranking the wheel harder, the chien may be made to vibrate rhythmically, which produces a buzzing accompaniment to the tune.

 The origin of the hurdy gurdy is still a matter of debate.
 According to one speculation, it was the Moors of North Africa who introduced this musical instrument to Europe.
 When the Moors invaded Spain, they brought numerous string instruments with them, and one of these could have been a precursor to the hurdy gurdy.

 The earliest form of the hurdy gurdy that is known for sure is known as an organistrum.
 Depictions of that instrument have been dated to the 12th century.
 The organistrum was a larger version of the hurdy gurdy and required two musicians to play it.
 It was mainly used in the church for sacred music, though the wooden keys could also be re-arranged in order to play secular music as well.

 12th century relief indicating two players needed to play the organistrum.
 Church of Toro, Zamora, Spain. ( Public Domain )

-In the following century, the size of the organistrum was reduced so that it could be played by one musician, hence the hurdy gurdy came into being.
+In the following century, the size of the organistrum was reduced so that it could be played by one musician – and that’s how the hurdy gurdy came into being.
 The key action of this musical instrument was also improved.
 Whereas the difficult key action of the organistrum restricted it to playing slow melodies and simple harmonies, its improvement made the hurdy gurdy suitable for playing dance music.
-As a result of this, the hurdy gurdy became used less for sacred music, and more for folk and popular music.
+As a result of this, the hurdy gurdy became used less for sacred music and more for folk and popular music.

 - Unravelling the Identity of the Real Robin Hood